arangodb/arangodb/Documentation/DocuBlocks/Rest/Cluster/post_admin_cluster_rebalance_execute.md

 @startDocuBlock post_admin_cluster_rebalance_execute
 @brief Executes the given set of move shard operations.

-@RESTHEADER{POST /_admin/cluster/rebalance/execute, Execute a set of move shard operations}
+@RESTHEADER{POST /_admin/cluster/rebalance/execute, Execute a set of move shard operations, executeClusterRebalancePlan}

 @RESTDESCRIPTION
 Execute the given set of move shard operations.
 You can use the